catid/lllm/README.md

 * Non-causal prompt processing for first half of the sequence, causal for the second half - This would allow us to do some kind of rolling context compression for long sequences
 * Take LLaMA-3 70B Instruct-tuned output from each data chunk, and train the model to generate the same continuations (a way to skip fine-tuning?)
 * RHO-loss for the dataset using LLaMA-3 8B to provide reference loss for each token - need to convert to our tokenizer via approximation
-* Produce 4 tokens at once
+* Produce 4 tokens at once using 4x MLP heads
 * Train on 8K context
 * 90% RWKV-6, 10% Full Attention similar to Infini-Attention
 * MambaByte/SpaceByte style tokenization instead of using RWKV tokenizer
+* Add several neurons to the FFN layer that sigmoid gate the attention heads on the next layer
+* Additional residual skip connections
+* Gradually increasing dimension through the model

+# TODO

+* Context for C++ plugin